1. Soluble Fibers for Balanced Digestion

 -

-Vegetables: Carrots, potatoes, sweet potatoes, and squash are vegetable options that contain soluble fiber and may be well tolerated by IBS sufferers.
+Vegetables: Carrots, potatoes, sweet potatoes, and squash are vegetable options that contain soluble fiber and can be well tolerated by those with IBS.

 -

-Legumes: Chickpeas, lentils and beans are excellent sources of soluble fiber and also provide essential plant proteins.
+Legumes: Chickpeas, lentils, and beans are excellent sources of soluble fiber and also provide essential plant protein.

 2. Probiotics

-Probiotics are live microorganisms that offer health benefits, especially in the digestive area.
+Probiotics are live microorganisms that offer health benefits, especially in the digestive system.
 These friendly microorganisms can help balance intestinal flora and improve gastrointestinal function.
 Some food sources rich in probiotics include:

 -